 (5) Cause the respondent to be examined not later than twenty-four hours before the hearing date by a physician for the purpose of a physical examination and by a qualified health professional for the purpose of a drug and alcohol addiction assessment and diagnosis;

 (6) Conduct the hearing.

 (C) The physician and qualified health professional who examine the respondent pursuant to division (B)(5) of this section or who are obtained by the respondent at the respondent's own expense shall certify their findings to the court within twenty-four hours of the examinations.
 The findings of each qualified health professional shall include a recommendation for treatment if the qualified health professional determines that treatment is necessary.

 (1) If upon completion of the hearing held under this section the probate court finds by clear and convincing evidence that the respondent may reasonably benefit from treatment, the court may order the treatment after considering the qualified health professionals' recommendations for treatment that have been submitted to the court under division (C) of this section.
-If the court orders the treatment under this division, the court shall order the treatment to be provided through a community addiction services provider certified under section 5119.36 of the Revised Code or by an individual licensed or certified by the state medical board under Chapter 4731. of the Revised Code, the chemical dependency professionals board under Chapter 4758. of the Revised Code, the counselor, social worker, and marriage and family therapist board under Chapter 4757. of the Revised Code, or a similar board of another state authorized to provide substance abuse treatment.
+If the court orders the treatment under this division, the court shall order the treatment to be provided through a community addiction services provider or by an individual licensed or certified by the state medical board under Chapter 4731. of the Revised Code, the chemical dependency professionals board under Chapter 4758. of the Revised Code, the counselor, social worker, and marriage and family therapist board under Chapter 4757. of the Revised Code, or a similar board of another state authorized to provide substance abuse treatment.

 (E) If, at any time after a petition is filed under section 5119.93 of the Revised Code, the probate court finds that there is not probable cause to continue treatment or if the petitioner withdraws the petition, then the court shall dismiss the proceedings against the respondent.